(8 minute read)

 Swimming to happiness: Liz Richardson

-Cumbrian playwright and avid swimmer – or is it dipper? – Liz Richardson introduces her latest creation, SWIM… and the free audio version you can dip into while sitting gazing out across the water.
+Cumbrian playwright and avid swimmer – or is it dipper? – Liz Richardson introduces her spring 2022 show, SWIM… and the free audio version you can dip into while sitting gazing out across the water.

 “The sensation of water flowing around my body happily floating down a river, watching the banks pass me by… I like to take the same journey as a river; it’s the lack of control which feels so good.
 It’s good to leave my life alone for a while.”

 Growing up in the Lake District, actor and writer Liz Richardson didn’t spend a lot of time indoors.
 Roaming the mountains, playing in the river that flowed through her garden, and leaping into lakes, she learned to love wild swimming long before the term existed.

 After a stint in the city honing her craft, treading the boards of theatres including The Globe and Southwark Playhouse – and dabbling in stand-up comedy – Liz returned to the hills, where she became immersed in a new community of swimmers.
 It was here that the idea for her show, SWIM, started to form.

 “SWIM is about friendship, grief, nature, swimming in cold water, rural community, the humanness of existence and relationships,” explains Liz.
 Exploring the healing power of a bitterly cold dip – or “free medicine” as Liz likes to call it – SWIM opened at Theatre by the Lake in Keswick this spring, before embarking on a national rural and coastal tour.